Dear Damien Hirst

 2. I would love to have some LSD and go back to the exhibition, mainly to look at the incredible spinning psychedelic art piece in one of the smaller rooms (you know the one I mean).
 I hope now that, as it is partly my exhibition, I won't have to pay to get back in.

-3. A lot of people who go and look at art walk around with their hands clasped behind their backs.
-I think this makes them look at least 50% more intelligent than the people who walk around with their hands to the side.
-Although the trade off is that they probably look 50% more like a wanker.
+3. A lot of people who go and look at art, walk around with their hands clasped behind their backs.
+I think this makes them look at least 50 percent more intelligent than the people who walk around with their hands to the side.
+Although the trade off is that they probably look 50 percent more like a wanker.

-4. The Tate modern is not really very economical with space.
+4. The Tate Modern is not really very economical with space.
 My friend Beads and I stood outside the building commenting on how big it looked, then after walking in we realised that half the building was basically an empty carpark with a gigantic roof.
-Because of this Beads decided not to give the optional donation of 1.50 and said to the person at the ticket booth 'By the way you guys are using your space, it doesn't look really look like you are struggling financially.'
-The ticket person laughed and said 'Fair play'.
-It was a very valid point and I wished that I had thought of the same thing instead of paying the 1.50.
+Because of this, Beads decided not to give the optional donation of £1.50 and said to the person at the ticket booth: "By the way you guys are using your space, it doesn't really look like you are struggling financially."
+The ticket person laughed and said "Fair play."
+It was a valid point and I wished that I had thought of the same thing instead of paying the £1.50.

 Damien And Me